jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 Navgiate to the compelted build in VSTS and download the Helm Chat artifact.
 Extract zip, and the Helm Chart will be the tar.gz inside.

-To help parameterise the deployment (with the environment variables) we're using [Helm Charts](https://github.com/kubernetes/helm).
-Helm Charts provide great flexability at multiple points along the development workflow.